 The budgetary process is prescribed by provisions of the Ohio Revised Code and entails the preparation of budgetary documents within an established timetable.
 The major documents prepared are the Tax budget, the Certificate of Estimated Resources, and the Appropriations Resolution, all of which are prepared on the budgetary basis of accounting.
 The tax budget demonstrates a need for existing or increased tax rates.
 The Certificate of Estimated Resources and the Appropriations Resolution are subject to amendment throughout the year with the legal restriction that appropriations cannot exceed estimated resources, as certified.
-All funds, other than agency funds, are legally required to be budgeted and appropriated.
-The legal level of budgetary control is at the fund level for all funds.
-Any budgetary modifications at this level may only be made by resolution of the Board of Education.
+All funds, other than agency funds, are legally required to be budgetary modifications at this level may only be made by resolution of the Board of Education.